Encephalitozoon cuniculi in cats

 Overview / Abstract

-Encephalitozoon (E.) cuniculi is a common unicellular obligate intracellular microsporidial infection of rabbits (Oryctolagus cuniculus), which is increasingly recognised as a pathogen of cats and other mammalian species.
+Encephalitozoon (E.) cuniculi is a common obligate intracellular microsporidian parasite of rabbits (Oryctolagus cuniculus), which is increasingly recognised as a pathogen of cats and other mammalian species.

 Objectives: to review the literature on E. cuniculi in cats and provide recommendations for feline clinical conditions in which E. cuniculi should be considered as a possible differential diagnosis.